mgxy0/FWCrypt/README.md

    ```
    - Choose `c` to encrypt.
    - Enter the path of the file to encrypt.
-   - Enter the directory to save the encrypted file.
+   - Enter a strong password.
+   - The crypted files is in the same path.

 2. **Decrypt a file**:
    ```sh